 If painted parts have discoloured it is due to excessive temperature in the firebox.
-The reason for the excessive temperature could be that the maximum amount of wood has been used or that inappropriate fuel has been used (for example building waste, large quantities of finely chopped off cuts).
-The warranty does not cover damage of this type.
-If a problem occurs that you cannot rectify yourself, contact the dealer or a chimney sweep.
+The reason for the excessive temperature can be that the maximum amount of wood has been exceeded, inappropriate fuel has been used (for example building waste, large quantities of finely chopped off rectify yourself, contact the dealer or a chimney sweep.